openjdk/jdk/src/jdk.javadoc/share/man/javadoc.md

     * `T`: types (classes and interfaces)
     * `X`: nowhere: the tag is disabled, and will be ignored

-    A custom tag is an aliased [note tag].
-It can be used both as a block tag and as an inline tag, and it supports attributes to modify its output.
-Its *name* is also added as CSS class to the generated HTML element, prefixed by note-tag-, to allow for custom styles.
+    The *name* of the tag, prefixed by `note-tag-`, is also added as `class` attribute to the generated HTML element to enable the application of styles through user-defined stylesheets.
+For example, a tag with *name* "warning" will generate an HTML element with a `class` attribute with value `note-tag-warning`.

     For the `javadoc` tool to spell-check tag names, it is important to include a `-tag` option for every custom tag that is present in the source code,